Rikers Guards Are Allegedly Sexually Assaulting Visitors in the Bathrooms

 Sexual abuse is rampant in the U.S. prison system, and according to a 2014 report by the Justice Department’s Bureau of Justice Statistics, nearly half of the accusations are against prison guards and staff.

-In January 2017, The Intercept published an investigation into the disturbing trend of Rikers guards unlawfully strip-searching visitors.
-At the time of publication, 27 women had filed or were in the process of filing lawsuits that accused the Department of Correction of highly-invasive strip-searches.
+In January 2017, the Intercept published an investigation into the disturbing trend of Rikers guards unlawfully strip-searching visitors.
+At the time of publication, 27 women had filed or were in the process of filing lawsuits that accused the Department of Correction of highly invasive strip-searches.
 According to In Justice Today’s report, similar sex crimes are now occurring in bathrooms.

 “These women are being completely violated,” Figman said.
 “In some cases it’s because they’re being retaliated against for something the inmate has [allegedly] done.”